 To us, luck makes everything makes sense.

-How is it that my lazy neighbours are wealthy and am not?
+How is it that my lazy neighbours are wealthy and I am not?
 They are lucky.
-How is it they are happy and am miserable?
+How is it they are happy, and I am miserable?
 They are lucky.

-We love to live now, in fact, to spend everything we earn and even more now so that we can live our life to its fullest, forgetting that there is tomorrow.
+We love to live now, to spend everything we earn and even more now so that we can live our life to its fullest, forgetting that there is tomorrow.

-Luck is a good thing, but when you fail to pay attention to your money when you fail to save more, spend less and invest better, you will never be financially free no matter the luck.
+Luck is a good thing, but when you ignore your money when you fail to save more, spend less, and invest better, you will never be financially free, no matter the luck.

-This is what Mynairajourney is all about and I welcome you to stop by any time.
+Mynairajourney is all about this, and I welcome you to stop by any time.